 12.7 Transitional Provisions - Permanent Impairment

-Condition A is included when calculating the total impairment rating because the determination to accept condition A under the VEA was made before the PI claim date.
+Condition C is included in the assessment because the determination to accept the condition under VEA was made before the MRCA PI claim date.

 Condition D and condition E are included in the assessment because the determinations to accept the conditions under DRCA were made before the MRCA PI claim date.